Juan Campodónico: Media

 Campodónico's music has been used for many syncs in TV series and commercials.
 Famous Honda Acura commercial, the Warner Channel serie Nikita and the Introduction of the TV GLOBO soap opera A Favorita (Brazil) used the song "Pa' Bailar", from Bajofondo's Mar Dulce.

 The song "Los Tangueros", reached number 2 on the Club Playlist on the Dance Chart in Billboard magazine in the United States.

 The song "Mi Corazón" included in Bajofondo Tango Club, has been played in many parts of the world in both commercials, on television programs and in an HBO series.
 "Montserrat" has been used by Macy's.

 He produced a song for the soundtrack of the film Shrek II.

 In 2013 Campodónico along with Jaime Roos and Pablo Bonilla, composed the original soundtrack for the Uruguayan film Jugadores con Patente.
 In 2019 he composed the original soundtrack for the Brazilian film Divino Amor.

+In 2023, he co-created the exhibition La milonga es hija del candombe así como el tango es hijo de la milonga with Andrés Torrón, which ran at the Sodre's National Archive from October 2023 to April 2024.
+The show attracted over 12,000 visitors and is currently touring in a reduced version.